A rare clinical case: treatment of a mediastinal tumor without organospecificity

 Email: maleeva.yaroslavna@yandex.ru

-ORCID iD: 0000-0002-2276-2562
+ORCID ID: 0000-0002-2276-2562

 Postgraduate Student, Department of Oncology and Radiation Therapy, Astrakhan State Medical University

-Russian Federation, Astrakhan; AstrakhanV.
-V. Kutukov
+Rússia, Astrakhan; AstrakhanV.
+Kutukov

 Astrakhan State Medical University; Regional Clinical Oncology Dispensary